- Advisors, People, and Office Hours

 How many times can I take the test?

-You may only take ALEKS Math Placement Test once for free as a freshman in summer before your SOAR date.
+You may only take ALEKS Math Placement Test once for free as a freshman in summer at least one week before your SOAR date.

 When should I finish the test?

-You should finish the complete ALEKS assessments online at least three days before your SOAR date.
+You should finish the complete ALEKS Math Placement Test online at least one week before your SOAR date.

 How do I register for ALEKS Math Placement Test?

 You should receive our ALEKS Math Placement Test information from your college's advising center.
-We will contact you after we receive your information from the advising center.
+We will contact you after we receive your contact information with your SOAR date from the advising center.

 How do I get my results?